AetosDios301/My-website/README.md

+# My Personal Website

-This is my first personal website. https://aetosdios301.github.io/My-website/
+This is my first personal website: [https://aetosdios301.github.io/My-website/](https://aetosdios301.github.io/My-website/)

+## About Me
-Mark 0 was made on 2nd July 2024, and as of date I am a pre-college student about to major in Electronics and Computer engineering.
+I am a pre-college student (as of July 2024) about to major in Electronics and Computer Engineering.
 I currently know C++ and am certified by CodeChef.
-But I don't know a lot of things about HTML and CSS or JS, so the website will go through significant changes once I do get to learn about them.

-Log/04-07-2024: Mark 1 of the website was made today, this is version of the website now features a working contact form and also now has my GitHub account in the social media section
+## Project History
+- **2024-07-02**: v0.1 (Initial version) launched
+- **2024-07-04**: v0.2 released
+  - Added working contact form
+  - Included GitHub account in social media section

+## Current Status
+I'm in the process of learning HTML, CSS, and JavaScript and many more languages and technologies.
+The website will undergo significant changes as I develop these skills.

+## Future Plans
+Learn as much as possible